adgutierrez/SevenChakraStones/README.md

 # SevenChakraStones
 Game is no way near completion.
-Seven Chakra Stones was created for the GameDev.tv 2022 Game Jam Trying to learn C# programming through the GameDev.tv course.
+Seven Chakra Stones was created for the GameDev.tv 2022 Game Jam.
+Trying to learn C# programming through the GameDev.tv course.
 First time doing a jam, first time putting the courses I have done together.
 Still have a long way to.
 Hoping it’s enough to be eligible for the free course.